zsiki/ls/doc/source/usersguide.rst

 - Sokkia CRD
 - SurvCE RW5
 - STONEX DAT
+- Text dump

 Any number of electric fieldbooks can be opened/loaded into a QGIS project.
 You can even create a new empty fieldbook and fill it manually.

 #.
 There must be an open coordinate list in your actual project (a point layer whose name starts with *coord\_*).
 Otherwise coordinates read from the filedbook will be lost
 #.
-Click on the Load fieldbook icon or select it from the :mnu:SurveyingCalculation` menu
+Click on the Load fieldbook icon or select it from the :mnu:`SurveyingCalculation` menu
 #.
-Choose the type of the fieldbook (Geodimeter JOB/ARE, Leica GSI, Sokkia CRD, SurvCE RW5, STONEX DAT)
+Choose the type of the fieldbook (Geodimeter JOB/ARE, Leica GSI, Sokkia CRD, SurvCE RW5, STONEX DAT, Dump)
 #.
 Select the output DBF file where your observations will be stored, the name will start with *fb_*, the program will add it to the name automatically if you forget it
 #.
 After giving the path to the DBF file the new fieldbook will be added to your QGIS project.